Roberto Cavalli (company): Brands/Lines

-Real Estate

-Damac’s Hussain Sajwani will launch Cavalli residences at $120 Million plot located at Miami on the site of collapsed Surfside condominium.

 Distribution

 The first Roberto Cavalli mono-branded boutique opened in Venice in 1996, followed by the Milan-based boutique in via della Spiga in 2000, and new stores opened in Rome and Florence.
-The group currently operates a network of 49 direct stores and 29 franchisee stores, located in the main capital cities and fashion streets around the globe: Milan, London, Paris, New York, Miami, Moscow, San Paolo, Dubai, Hong Kong among many others.
+The group currently operates a network of 59 direct stores and 29 franchisee stores across the globe and its products are available in over 300 wholesale retail stores.